 - Consider leaving your pet with a friend or family on moving day

 - Create a safe space for them to sit and watch

 - Take them to the area beforehand

 - Take out furniture that has the scent of previous pets

 - Be reassuring and keep their favourite treats on hand

 Don’t forget that once you’ve completed the move, it will take a while for your pet to become settled.
+Each animal is different - moving house with dogs can often result in constant barking and shaking, whilst moving with cats could result in them trying to find their way back to the old property.
 There may be a few toilet-based accidents and they will need to get used to the new environment, so be patient.
 They have to adjust just as much as you.

 The benefits of a healthy and happy animal are endless.
 If they are calm and content during the process, then they can also help you with your moving anxiety.
 There have been large amounts of research exploring how animals can benefit human’s mental health and so their unconditional love could also help you through the stress, impacting your experience in positive ways.

 10 Tips To Cope With Moving House Stress

 Here are some of Compare My Move’s best tips to reduce moving stress by helping you make sure that you’re fully prepared for moving day.